lsandini/cgmsim/README.md

 __cd cgmsim__  *or* __cd cgmsim2__, or whatever your named your install folder.

 In your linux terminal, type : __bash install_dependencies.sh__.
-Your password will be requires.
+Your password will be required.
 You might see warnings during the installation and it might take a little while.
 Disregard them and just wait for the process to complete.

 3) Setting up your personal environment